 - Merging of companies and new entity (= change of ownership)

 An example for a major change would be the use of a revised ETSO standard.
-Major changes are submitted through EASA Form 34 and are considered as a new application and selecting ETSOA – Initial Approval.
+Major changes are submitted through the EASA applicant portal by creating a new application and selecting ETSOA – Initial Approval.
 Use of Form 34 is not recommended, with the exceptions specified in the FAQ “How do I apply for an ETSO authorisation?”.